Sunil Tatkare

-Sunil Dattatray Tatkare (born 10 July 1955) is an Indian politician currently serving as the Member of Parliament in the Lok Sabha from the Raigad constituency in Maharashtra.
-A senior leader of the Nationalist Congress Party (Ajit Pawar faction), he has held several key ministerial portfolios in the Government of Maharashtra, including Finance, Energy, Water Resources, and Food and Civil Supplies.
-On 3 July 2023, he was appointed State President of the Nationalist Congress Party (Ajit Pawar faction) in Maharashtra.
+Sunil Dattatray Tatkare (born 10 July 1955) is an Indian politician currently serving as the Member of Parliament in the Lok Sabha for Raigad, Maharashtra.
+He is a senior leader of the Nationalist Congress Party, and has held several key ministerial portfolios in the Government of Maharashtra, including Finance, Energy, Water Resources, and Food and Civil Supplies.
+On 3 July 2023, he was appointed State President of the Nationalist Congress Party in Maharashtra.

 Early life and education

 Tatkare was born on 10 July 1955 in Mumbai to Dattatray Tatkare and Geeta Tatkare.
 He was raised in Kolad, a town in the Raigad district of Maharashtra.
 His father, Dattatray Tatkare, was a respected local leader who served as the Chairperson of the Panchayat Samiti in the Raigad District Council for 17 years, laying the foundation for the family's longstanding political influence in the region.

 Tatkare completed his higher secondary education at Kolad High School, and went on to pursue Inter Science at Fergusson College, Pune, although he did not complete the degree.
 Before entering politics, he worked as a government road contractor.